 Real life escape rooms 'make sense' the moment you step foot in one.

 Printable escape room kits give you lots of options for interesting puzzles, including scrunching, cutting, throwing and folding.

-Always add at least 3 puzzles that involve tactically using the kit.
+So don't fear to really unleash the creativity of your adventurers, always add at least 3 puzzles that involve tactically using the kit.

 Here're some ideas:

 It's obvious you'll need a variety of puzzles in your escape room.

 What's not obvious is a dreary old ghost.
 He hides in your room and feeds off a lack of consistency between your puzzles.
 Worst still, this ethereal design theory is one of the biggest fun killers in your game, and many designers don't spot him until it's too late!